Why won’t they let go of the past? And how to help them move on.

 Then end the meeting.

-- We have learned from our mistakes, and it’s time to move on.
+• We have learned from our mistakes, and it’s time to finally move on and start fresh.

-And you will notice within weeks of the first meeting, and within days of the second meeting, your team is making progress rather than reveling in the past.
+You will notice within weeks of the first meeting, and within days of the second meeting, your team is making progress towards the future vision rather than remaining stuck in the past.